Hiring

 Ownership Over Excuses

 This mindset shows up in small ways during interviews.
 The candidates who make it into the top 2% tend to speak in specifics rather than generalities.
 They can tell you exactly how many meetings they booked last quarter, what their conversion rates looked like, and what strategies moved the needle.
-They've done the work of understanding their own performance.
+They have done the work of understanding their own performance.

 Resilience Without the Drama